DSalvigni/ms-spa-dwh/README.md

 - Creation of fast index for join based on hash
 - Fast BCP export

-@Thanks for the support of one collaborator (Pedro J.M., my student :), who helped me to complete writing some of the TSQL procedure for de-duplication)
+@Thanks for the support of one collaborator (Pedro J.M., my student :), who helped me to complete writing some of the TSQL procedures for de-duplication)